Pittsburgh has eyes on developing former VA site

 “At this time, VA anticipates making a decision about the way forward in the next few months,” she said in an email.

-City officials estimate it would take two years for property acquisition and another two construct a public safety facility.
+City officials estimate it would take two years for property acquisition and another two years to construct a public safety facility.

 Congress would have to approve a sale for fair market value, according to the VA.
-The property could be discounted by up to 100 percent if used for public benefit, including homeless assistance, self-help housing, and law enforcement and emergency management response, the agency said.
+The property could be discounted up to 100 percent if used for public benefit, including homeless assistance, self-help housing and law enforcement and emergency management response, the agency said.

 “It looks like our proposed uses could qualify, but that determination would happen in the future,” said Kevin Acklin, Peduto's chief of staff.

-Peduto said officials have had ongoing conversations with the VA, White House and offices of U.S. Rep. Mike Doyle, D-Forest Hills, and Sen. Bob Casey, D-Scranton, about getting the property.
+Peduto said officials have had ongoing conversations with the VA, the White House and the offices of U.S. Rep. Mike Doyle, D-Forest Hills, and Sen. Bob Casey, D-Scranton, about getting the property.

 Doyle said the change in presidential administrations could cause delays.